Amisha-sinoban/weather-sure/README.md

 Clone the repository:

 git clone https://github.com/Amisha-sinoban/weather-sure.git

-Navigate to the project directory:
+Navigate to the project directory: cd weather-sure

-cd weather-forecast
 Open index.html in your browser to view the website.

 # Future Enhancements